kalibani/CrowdFunding/README.md

 ## Introduction

+## Please use Sepolio Test Network to access the site!

 Crowd Funding Platform - This is a Web3 Decentralized Application Built in Smart Contract - Solidity, React JS, Tailwind css and other Web 3.0 methodologies such as Thirdweb and Metamask

 ## Available Feature